 Even though there are many factors related to genetics, mental health and other internal traits that cause substance abuse, culture can also play a critical role.
 The environment in which a person grows up can have a huge impact on how they cope with stress and the type of behaviors they engage in.
-Certain aspects of a person’s family, community or culture can influence whether or not someone will become addicted to drugs.
+Certain aspects of a person’s family, community or cultural sensitivity can influence whether or not someone will become addicted to drugs.

 The way that a community or culture views drug abuse can shape an individual’s attitude toward substances.
 Culturally distinct groups may view different drugs as illicit and each group may have established codes of behavior in their approach to alcohol and drugs.
 A person may be introduced to drugs or alcohol by their family or community or taught to stay away from them depending on the culture.